 Writing for Art-Based Curricula

-Columbia College's Visual Arts' Writing in the Disciplines is a student-focused, comprehensive guide on writing and speaking about art: studio art, art education, and/or art history.
+Columbia College's Writing for Visual Arts is a student-focused, comprehensive guide on writing and speaking about art: studio art, art education, and/or art history.

 The Columbia College art faculty offers explanations about writing and presentation assignments to help ease the pain of what students occasionally consider unnecessary, difficult, or even impossible tasks such as writing: